 How can I tell if a barrister is genuine?

 If you are using a lawyer like a solicitor or a legal executive and they recommend your case will need to involve a barrister, it is likely that they will recommend one to use.

 If you want to talk directly to a barrister without going through another lawyer you may find that they are working with other barristers as part of a Chambers.
 When you meet the barrister, email them or speak to them over the phone, don’t be afraid to ask who they are regulated by.
 They should tell you that they are regulated by the Bar Standards Board.

 If you’re still not sure you can search for their details on the Bar Standards Board’s Barristers’ Register or contact the Bar Council to check that the barrister is who they say they are.
 The Bar Council is the representative body for barristers in England and Wales, whereas the BSB is the regulator.

 How should I pay for a barrister?

-You can find information about paying for your legal services in the Legal Costs section of this website.
+You can find information about paying for your legal services on our Legal Costs page.

 Where can I find a barrister?

 If you’re the client of a solicitor and they recommend appointing a barrister to handle some parts of your case, they will usually suggest one for you.